TessDejaeghere/InformationScience/assignments/INFORMATION_SCIENCE_ReadMe.txt

 !!!!!!!!!!
 IMPORTANT:
 THESE ARE JUST PACKAGES TO MAKE THE OUTPUT LOOK FANCY.
-IF THE RICH PACKAGE OR THE TQDM PACKAGE CAUSES YOU TROUBLE, PLEASE OPEN ONE OF THESE FILES:
+IF THE RICH PACKAGE OR THE TQDM PACKAGE CAUSES YOU TROUBLE, PLEASE OPEN ONE OF THESE FILES IN THE ASSIGNMENTS FOLDER:

 "INFORMATION_SCIENCE_EXAM_TessDejaeghere_No_Rich_package.ipynb"
 OR